WebAudio/web-audio-api/explainer/user-selectable-render-size.md

   larger than 1024.

+# Security and Privacy Issues
+When the user requests "hardware" for the render size, the user's hardware capability can be exposed and can be used to finger print the user.
+While no UA is required to return exactly the hardware value, it is most beneficial if it actually did, as explained #issues.
+But for privacy reasons, a UA can return a different value.

 # Implementation Issues
 Conceptually this change is relatively simple, but some nodes may have additional complexities.
 It is up to the UA to handle these appropriately.